Italian and Music (BA)

 Italian and Music BA (Joint Honours) offers a unique look at the complimentary areas of music and linguistics

-Many students find studying a joint honours stimulating and rewarding as they are able to observe both similarities and differences between the two subjects.
+Many students find studying a joint honours degree stimulating and rewarding as they are able to observe both similarities and differences between the two subjects.
 By combining Music and Italian, you will gain a wealth of transferable skills and knowledge beneficial to the world of employment, making you competitive and attractive in an increasingly global workforce and opening the doors to a variety of career paths.

 Since Roman times, the Italian contribution to world culture has been enormous as it is obvious to anyone who steps foot in the country, however briefly.
 But Italy is not just a country of singular cultural importance.
 It is a major political partner in the European Union, and it is a leading force in fields such as engineering and architecture.
 It is the home of the design and fashion industries.